What is Google Cloud Vision API? Check out the video by Google here:

 Google Cloud Set Up

 The first step is to set up a Google Cloud Account.
 You can create an account here.
-You can create an account here with either your Google or Gmail login.
-Google offers the first 60 days for free.
+You can create an account with either your Google or Gmail login.

 After you’ve created your account, you can set up a project and enable billing.
-First, click here to go to the Google Cloud Projects Page.
+First, click here to go to the Google Cloud Manage Resources Page.

 Create a new project.